Detroit libraries have their own page.

 Andrew Carnegie never demanded that his grant recipients name their library for him: many libraries did out of gratitude.

-Terwilliger does not include Quincy on its list of Carnegie buildings: neither does Bobinski.
+Terwilliger did not include Quincy on its list of Carnegie buildings: neither did Bobinski.

 It's still a cute library, now a branch of the Branch District Library.

 |(L) H.H.
 Hamm card, possibly printed by Curt Teich.

 (R) Hollyhock hedge.

 |(L) This Dexter Press/Hiawatha postcard shows the 1960 addition.|

 building is still in use!